Get TEFL certified while living like a local in Buenos Aires!

-Once all the students have arrived at the student residences, the school will provide a guided tour of the area and chance for everyone to meet their classmates.
+Once all the students have arrived at the student residences, the school will provide a guided tour of the area and a chance for everyone to meet their classmates.
 On the first day of the course, there will be an introduction and orientation that includes cultural difference and culture shock training, course expectations and a 2-hour walking tour of the city to observe the amazing architecture of Buenos Aires!

 How much money should I bring to get started?

 Buenos Aires is a relatively inexpensive city to live in, but you should still bring enough money with you to hold yourself over until you start working after the course.
-We recommend brining at least $800 – $1000 USD
+We recommend bringing at least $800 – $1000 USD

 Who teaches this course?